 It is difficult to wait, but make sure the brownies are cooled before slicing and adding the white chocolate drizzle.
-Otherwise, they tend to fall apart.
+Otherwise, they will crumble and fall apart when cutting.

 Adapted from Girl Who Bakes

-In a medium bowl, whisk together flour, baking powder, and salt.
-Gently fold into the cocoa batter, 1/2 cup at a time, until just combined.
-Transfer to prepared pan.
+- In a medium bowl, whisk together the flour, cocoa powder, and salt.
+Gently fold into the wet ingredients until just combined.
+Transfer to prepared pan in an even layer.

-Bake in preheated oven until set in center, 30-35 minutes.
-Allow to cool in pan 1-2 hours, until room temperatures.
+- Bake in the preheated oven until just set in center, 30-40 minutes.
+Allow to cool in pan to room temperature, about 1 hour.

-Melt white chocolate in microwave in 20 second intervals, stirring in-between, until melted and smooth.
-Slice the cooled brownies into even squares.
-Transfer melted white chocolate to piping bag or ziploc bag with corner snipped off.
-Drizzle white chocolate over brownie squares.
-If too warm in house, allow to set for about 15 minutes in refrigerator.
+- Melt the white chocolate in microwave in 20 second intervals, stirring in-between, until melted and smooth or in a double boiler.
+Transfer melted white chocolate to a piping bag or ziploc bag with corner snipped off.

 - Drizzle the white chocolate over the brownie squares.
 Allow to set before serving.